Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 2 Februari 2025 09.51.48 UTC
+- WIB: Minggu, 2 Februari 2025 10.28.23 UTC
-- WITA: Minggu, 2 Februari 2025 10.51.48 UTC
+- WITA: Minggu, 2 Februari 2025 11.28.23 UTC
-- WIT: Minggu, 2 Februari 2025 11.51.48 UTC
+- WIT: Minggu, 2 Februari 2025 12.28.23 UTC

 Kutipan Inspiratif:
-"Let a hundred flowers bloom, let a hundred schools of thought contend."
+"Never give up.
+There is no such thing as an ending, just a new beginning."

-Kategori: nature
+Kategori: inspirational